muskaan28/Disease-recognition-using-nail-samples/README.md

                                          DISEASE RECOGNITION USING NAIL SAMPLES

+DESCRIPTION:

+Collaborated with a startup GAIA, Microsoft Research Lab and undertook a project to build a multi-classification algorithm to predict diseases a person is prone to at a very early stage by analyzing his/her nails based on a Chinese research.

+Applied computer vision to the model for reshaping images which are then used by Tensorflow for data flow.

+Modeled Convolutional Neural Network algorithm to train and test datasets, proposed system achieved an accuracy of 84.3%

 PROCESS:

 The data is extracted from Kaggle.
 Computer vision is used for resizing and labeling the images.